 Operations: Offering agencies guidance on facility and fleet compliance and reporting, collecting and publishing annual performance data, providing information on awards, and convening interagency working groups

 Since 1975, the federal government has decreased the energy intensity of its buildings by more than 45%.
-Learn more about federal energy consumption and progress made toward requirements.
+See federal comprehensive annual energy performance data.